ITWM-TVFS/Ensight4Matlab/README.md

 C++ Usage
 ---------

+Examples for using the library with C++ are located in `ensight_lib/examples`.
+The directory contains several short command line examples as well as a GUI demo application.
+The command line examples demonstrate how to
+ * read and print information about a data set
+ * interpolate a variable in a data set
+ * create a data set with one part and one variable, and write the data to a file.

+In addition to running the [tests](#running-tests), you can also verify that the output produced by the `write_file` example is identical to the reference data by using the `diff` command.
+For a screenshot how the resulting file looks when loading in the viewer application, see Figure 3 below.

 The directory `ensight_lib/examples/ensight_viewer` contains a demo application for the C++ library.
 This application is a simple OpenGL-based viewer for EnSight files.
 It is build using the qmake build process the same way as the EnsightLib library, see build instructions [build instructions above](#building-the-ensightlib-c-library).
 To run the resulting application, you also need to [install the library as above.](#installing-the-library)

 Unpack the example data in `data/jet.tar.bz2` and load it in the viewer demo.
 You can see that the data consists of a several named parts, containing different types of cells (quadrangles, hexahedra), and several variables such as "temperature" and "velocity".